A platform from 2460 Health TechVisit 2460.life →

 One platform.
 Three products.

-MeiraWorks, MeiraPay, and Atlas operate as one platform on the same compliance-native engineering foundation.
-Every AI-mediated interaction passes through Somabase's gateway.
+MeiraWorks, MeiraPay, and Atlas operate as one platform on the same compliance-native engineering foundation: role-based tool authorization, Postgres row-level security, AES-256 encryption of PII at rest, and secure authentication.

 Works · /works